-People with Autism have a wide spectrum of skills and needs.
-Some can manage day to day activities, others may need support.
+Autistic people have a wide spectrum of skills and needs.
+Some can manage day-to-day activities, others may need support.
 They may have a lot of skills, but also difficulty starting and finishing tasks.

 This can mean that they spend a lot of effort trying to mask the areas that they find difficult.
-Every person with Autism is unique and it is a part of who they are.
+Every autistic person is unique and it is a part of who they are.
 It is not an illness and does not need to be cured.

 Difficulties and sensitivities experienced with Autism